How to tell someone you are feeling suicidal

 It is hard to know how a person will react to news like this.
 If it is someone you are close to, they might get upset.
 They could even appear frustrated or angry, especially if they are struggling to understand why you feel this way.
 Give them some time to process what you’ve told them, but let them know that you’re reaching out to them because you need their help and support.

 If you don’t get the reaction you were hoping for from the first person you open up to, keep reaching out to people until you find someone who can give you the support you need.
-Whatever their reaction is, it does not make what you are going through any less real or insignificant.
+Whatever their reaction is, it does not make what you are going through any less real or significant.

 Let them know how they can help